rebekahhughes97/policeviolence/project_proposal.md

 protests/excessive force (using metro/rural classifications, or other).

-**please add to the above here with what you want to do with the other data source and other analyses you want to run. also is this too vague?**
+**please add to the above here with what you want to do with the other data source and other analyses you want to run. also is this too vague? how detailed is he wanting it? and should we be doing more complex analyses than just descriptives?**

 #### Visualizations